-One of the main respiratory infections to which human beings are subjected to is bronchitis, which is a type of inflammation of the pulmonary tract.
+A major respiratory infection which many suffer of is bronchitis, an inflammation of the lungs.
 The most common skin infection, on the other hand, is dermatitis.

 How do these infections appear?
 What causes them?
 Can plants help do away with these conditions?

 Infections and Herbalism: what are the key facts to be aware of?

 Bronchitis is a very common disease that almost every human being experiences at least once in a lifetime.

 – acute bronchitis, due to a virus that usually appears after a flu or cold that wasn’t properly treated.